 Local Water Done Well

-Tararua District Council are responding to new laws and the Governments “Local Water Done Well” policy and are looking at different ways to deliver water services in the future.
+Tararua District Council are responding to new laws and the Governments “Local Water Done Well” policy and have looked at different ways to deliver water services in the future.
 Local Water Done Well is the Coalition Government’s plan to long-standing water infrastructure challenges.
 It replaces the previous government's Three Waters Reform programme but seeks to achieve similar water outcomes.

 What is Local Water Done Well?